How to Deal With Frequent Urination in Pregnancy

 If your urine is dark yellow or orange, this may be a sign of dehydration − try to increase your fluid intake until your urine is back to a normal pale yellow

-If you're heading out the door, or you know you're going into a long meeting, consider one more dash to the toilet beforehand.
-You can also try to scout out where the nearest bathroom so you're not caught off guard.
+If you’re heading out the door, or you know you’re going into a long meeting, consider one more dash to the toilet beforehand.
+You can also try to scout out where the nearest bathroom is so you’re not caught off guard.

 Can Pregnancy Peeing Be a Sign of a Problem?

-More frequent urination is usually a normal pregnancy symptom.
+More frequent urination pregnancy is usually a normal pregnancy symptom.
 However, sometimes it can be a sign of a medical condition that may require treatment by your healthcare provider.
 These conditions include:

 Gestational diabetes.
-Frequent urination can sometimes be a sign of gestational diabetes, generally a temporary form of diabetes that affects a small percentage of moms-to-be.
+Frequent urination can sometimes be a sign of gestational diabetes, generally a temporary form of diabetes that affects a small percentage of pregnant people.
 Healthcare providers usually test for gestational diabetes between 24 and 28 weeks of pregnancy.
-If gestational diabetes is treated, then the baby's health isn't adversely impacted, and the diabetes will usually go away after you give birth.
+If gestational diabetes is treated, then the baby’s health isn’t adversely impacted, and the diabetes will usually go away after you give birth.
 If you notice symptoms like frequent urination combined with persistent thirst, nausea, or fatigue, consult your healthcare provider.

 Frequent urination during early pregnancy is common and usually nothing to worry about.
 Although it may feel as if you are peeing all the time, keep in mind that it may ease up for a time, before returning later on.
 Once your baby is born, your urge to pee more often should go away, and you’ll only have your newborn’s pee to worry about!